Skip to content

 • The auth parameter for an API or WebSocket should be an async function or a class with an async __call__ method.
 Panther will use this callable to verify the user.

-• If you do not set auth, Panther will use the default AUTHENTICATION from your config only if the request contains an authorization header.
-If there is no authorization header, authentication is bypassed and request.user will be None.
+• If you do not set auth, Panther will use the default AUTHENTICATION from your config when it is configured.

 • If authentication fails, Panther raises HTTP_401_UNAUTHORIZED.